-As one of the best campsites in Vietnam, Cat Tien national park spreads on an area of about 720 square kilometers on three provinces: Dong Nai, Lam Dong and Binh Phuoc, located about 150 kilometers away from Ho Chi Minh city on the north.
+As one of the best campsites in Vietnam, Cat Tien national park spreads on an area of about 720 square kilometres on three provinces: Dong Nai, Lam Dong and Binh Phuoc, located about 150 kilometres away from Ho Chi Minh city on the north.
 Nam Cat Tien or Cat Tien national park is also one of the six biosphere reserves in Vietnam acknowledged by UNESCO.
-To explore the park, you should spend here more than one day, probably perfect for a 2 day trip on weekend.
+To explore the park, you should spend here more than one day, probably perfect for a 2 day trip on the weekend.

 How to get there

-You can ride motorbike all the way to the park in 4 hours or catch Kim Hoan bus that will drop you right at the gate of the park.
+You can ride a motorbike all the way to the park in 4 hours or catch Kim Hoan bus that will drop you right at the gate of the park.

 By bus, at Mien Dong bus station, buy a ticket of Kim Hoan at gate 5.
 There are only 2 buses to the park each day, depart at 7:30 and 13:00.

-The park also can arrange cars to pick you up from Tan Phu, HCMC (one-way, 8 seated car) with price of 570,000VND.
+The park also can arrange cars to pick you up from Tan Phu, HCMC (one-way, 8 seated car) with a price of 570,000VND.